-But first, let me start by telling you about our current house sit.
+But first, let me start by telling you about a recent house sit.

-We arrived back in the UK during summer last year, and have been seeing the UK from a different perspective by booking lots of shorter sits.
-As I write this, we’re looking after a stunning home in Essex taking care of 2 adorable black labs.
+We arrived back in the UK during the summer months and we're looking after a stunning home in Essex, taking care of 2 adorable black labs.

-Our house, is in fact, a million pound/dollar home… and some.
+Our house is, in fact, a million dollar home… and some.
 It has a heated swimming pool and a fair bit of land.
-The home owners are incredible, generous people, the dogs well trained, and it’s very likely this will top our list of awesome house sit jobs.
+The home owners are incredible, generous people, the dogs well trained, and it's very likely this will top our list of all time awesome house sit jobs.

 We don't ever photograph or publicly make known exactly where we are house sitting, but if you were to see this property, you would think that everything you've read about house sitting is true!

-First Timers – There are people who, with the right approach, having done sound research, have secured awesome house sits first time around – you can read the stories of some of those successful house sitters here in this collaborative article.
+First Time Success - There are people who, with the right approach, having done sound research, have secured awesome house sits first time around - you can read the stories of some of those successful house sitters here in this collaborative article

 We have a reliable, trusted and credible house sitting profile - our house sitting resume stands us in good stead.
 Just like a good career resume or CV would.